 Education and the Environment Initiative (EEI) is California’s groundbreaking, first-in-the nation K-12 environmental education curriculum.
 It’s California State Board of Education-approved, teaches select California science and history/social science standards and helps support Common Core and Next Generation Science Standards.
 Search for climate lessons across a wide range of environmental topics and grade levels.

 Thinking about doing an audit on your congregation in preparation for energy efficiency retrofits and/or solar energy?
 You have several options: check with your local utility company to see if they provide audits (just call the number listed on your utility bill;) hire a professional auditor; or conduct a do-it-yourself audit.
 The latter is especially effective if you have an energy professional in your congregation.
 Please note that, depending on where you are located in the country, energy usage can vary depending on the time of season and weather patterns in your locale.

 Free Energy- and Water-Efficiency Program for Households!

 The Low-Income Weatherization Program assists regionally- and income-qualified households to obtain free energy- and water-upgrades.
 If your household is eligible, you will receive a call from a contractor to set up a home assessment, and be informed of the energy/water upgrades that can be installed.
 These upgrades will most likely lower your monthly bills, save energy, and make your home more comfortable.
-To see if you qualify, fill out this short form here.
-For more information, click here for a handy information sheet.
+To see if you qualify, look here.
+For more information about the Low-Income Weatherization Program click here.